Artemisia abrotanum: Uses

+It has been mentioned as early as the sixteenth century in Swedish Danish medicinal books that it was used as a treatment for people and animals.

-A yellow dye can be extracted from the branches of the plant, for use with wool.
+A yellow dye can be extracted from the branches of the plant for use with wool.
 Its dried leaves are used to keep moths away from wardrobes.
-The volatile oil in the leaves is responsible for the strong, sharp, scent which repels moths and other insects.
-It was customary to lay sprays of the herb amongst clothes, or hang them in closets, and this is the origin of one of the southernwood's French names, "garderobe" ("clothes-preserver").
+The volatile oil in the leaves is responsible for the strong, sharp scent which repels moths and other insects.
+It was customary to lay sprays of the herb amongst clothes, or to hang them in closets, and this is the origin of one of the southernwood's French names, "garderobe" ("clothes-preserver").
 Judges carried posies of southernwood and rue to protect themselves from prisoners' contagious diseases, and some church-goers relied on the herb's sharp scent to keep them awake during long sermons.

-The pungent, scented leaves and flowers are used in herbal teas.
-Young shoots were used to flavor pastries and puddings.
-In Italy, it is used as a culinary herb.

 In the traditional medicine of East and North Bosnia and Herzegovina, aerial parts of Artemisia abrotanum are used in jaundice therapy.

+Aqueous extracts of the southernwood have been proven to have benefits to all layers of the skin.
+Two studies were done to see if southernwood did have the positive benefits, one on dryness in lower legs and the other on multiple factors on in the facial regions.
+In the first study, the extract was applied to one leg and placebo to the other leg twice a day for two weeks.
+Moisturization was measured by Skicon, and transepidermal water loss (TEWL) was measured as well.
+The results showed a significant decrease in TEWL in the panelists with the extract compared to the panelists with placebo.
+In the second study, patients with coarse wrinkling in the crows feet and upper cheek areas, and also moderate pigmentation, were used.
+Patients applied the extract to one side of the face and placebo to the other.
+The facial treatment of southernwood showed improvements of fine lines, mottled pigmentation and radiance when compared to the placebo treatment.
+The treatment showed significant improvements in overall photodamage to the facial region.

+A nasal spray treatment was created to assist patients with allergic rhinitis that contains phytoconstituents 1,8-cineole, linalool, and davonone.
+Twelve patients that had allergic rhinitis were given the nasal spray, after administration symptoms such as nasal congestion, sneezing and rhinorrhea all declined within 10 minutes and lasted for several hours.
+However after the nasal spray was used all the patients experienced a stinging sensation in the nasal area, but it did not hinder any of the effects as it only lasted a few seconds.

-A poem by Edward Thomas (1878 – 1917) concerns the herb: "Old Man or Lad's Love".
+A poem by Edward Thomas (1878–1917) concerns the herb: "Old Man or Lad's Love".

+In the Chinese book of rites, it is mentioned in sacrifices.
+It was used in bouquets for its fragrance for church women in Sweden.
+In Medieval books, it is said to have been used to treat sleep talking and female diseases.